gary-archer/oauth.websample.final/README.md

 ## OAuth Security

 - The [SPA WebAuthenticator Class](https://github.com/gary-archer/oauth.websample.final/blob/master/spa/src/plumbing/oauth/web/webAuthenticator.ts) demonstrates simple OAuth code in the SPA
-- The [Proxy API Authorizer Class](https://github.com/gary-archer/oauth.webproxyapi/blob/master/src/core/services/authorizer.ts) provides an outline of the more complex back end security
+- The [Back End for Front End API Authorizer Class](https://github.com/gary-archer/oauth.webproxyapi/blob/master/src/core/services/authorizer.ts) does the real security work

 ## API Requests

-Calls to APIs use SameSite cookies with these properties, so that recommended 2021 browser security is used:
+Only SameSite cookies are used in the browser, in line with 2021 security recommendations:

 - HTTP Only
 - Secure